mojontwins/MK1_NES/examples/12_espitene/README.md

     }
 ```

-The implementation of the ring is a fairly simple one, just a bouncing object which can collide with the background.
+The implementation of the ring is fairly simple, just a bouncing object which can collide with the background.
 It uses a couple of shortcuts (for example, it repurposes the `collide` function, which is used for enemies) and focus has been put on making the code compact and fast (so sorry, it's not very readable).
 On `my/ring.h` there are two functions:

 ```c
     void ring_create (void) {